Drapcode/developer-sdk/README.md

 # Methods

 ## getAllItems(collectionName: string)
 Retrieves all items from a specified collection.
+The items will come under 'data' JSON path.

 **collectionName:** The name of the collection to retrieve items from
 ### Example: